 Very large generating units, per installed megawatt, can minimise offshore infrastructure costs and benefit from having fewer maintenance sites.
 The dominant solution considered is to upscale the established 3 bladed single rotor design.
 This poses challenges in developing unusually large turbine components and is adverse for turbine CAPEX (see Section 2).
 The multirotor concept of having many rotors on a single support structure avoids the upscaling disadvantages of the unit turbine and facilitates the benefits of large unit capacity (potentially much larger than will be economically feasible for the single turbine) at a single location.
-Rotor nacelle systems mass reduction and CAPEX savings at 20 MW scale compared to a single rotor turbine can approach 80% (at the expense of a more complex and much heavier supporting space-frame).
+Rotor nacelle systems mass reduction and CAPEX savings at 20 MW scale compared to a single rotor turbine can approach 80%.
 The multirotor idea is an old one revitalized by consideration of scaling and logistical benefits.
-It poses some new chal-
+It poses some new challenges for engineering and logistical modelling and for integrated system design but requires no significant innovation in turbine technology and with unique potential benefits in standardization, quantity production and turbine reliability.